Namakkal district: Lorry body-building

 Namakkal district is noted for truck and lorry external body building industry which dates back to 1956.
 Nationwide Namakkal is known for body building for truck, trailer, tanker and rig unit.
 Throughout India, Tiruchengode is known for its body building industry for trucks, trailers, tankers, and rig units.
 Finished trucks and rig units are exported to foreign countries from Namakkal.
 Nearly 25,000 people are employed, both directly and indirectly, in truck body building activity and about 300 units in Namakkal and 100 units in Tiruchengode are engaged in this activity.

 Ashok Leyland's Driver Training Institute in Namakkal (right in the trucking heartland of Tamil Nadu) was the first of its kind and has served as a beacon to lead the way in the training of drivers.
-Easily accessible from Erode, Salem and Trichy, and spread over 25 acres, the campus includes a driving range with every conceivable road configuration.
-A spacious building accommodates large classrooms, a library, a model room, a laboratory and a cafeteria with an open-air theatre attached.
+Accessible from Erode, Salem and Trichy, and spread over 25 acres, the campus includes a driving range with every conceivable road configuration.
+A building accommodates multiple classrooms, a library, a model room, a laboratory and a cafeteria with an open-air theatre attached.
 The roads come with electronic signals, signs, markings and streetlights for night driving – everything, in fact, that drivers will encounter on the highways.